 Another point of difference between the two sets of lesson plans concerns formal evaluation and adherence to national standards.
-Contrary to NewsHour Extra, Rethinking Schools lesson plans do not include any kind of student assessment based on the suggested activities.
-In fact, assessment as a separate procedure does not exist, either in the form found in NewsHour Extra (e.g. through completion of reading comprehension questions) or in any other way.
-In addition, there is no reference as to how the suggested lesson plans adhere to the aims of the national standards.
+Contrary to NewsHour Extra, Re-thinking Schools lesson plans do not include any kind of student assessment based on the suggested activities.
+In fact, assessment as a separate procedure does not exist, either in the form found in NewsHour Extra (e.g. through completion of reading comprehension questions) or in any other way, nor any reference as to how the suggested lesson plans adhere to the aims of the national standards.